LexCarey/invrt/README.md

 ## About The Project
 Invrt is a bay area clothing brand designed by one of my closest friends, Alex Brodeur.
 I created this website to give his brand the ability to expand into the online market.
 Anybody can visit the site and purchase an item (as long as it's in stock!).

 WARNING: Most features require an exact copy of my database (which I don't have publically available), meaning a majority of the functions will not work on your local host.
-I reccomend checking out the <a href="https://invrtofficial.com/">Live Site</a>.
+I reccomend checking out the <a href="https://invrtofficial.com/">Live Site</a> if you'd like to see the site in action.

 ### Built With